jackcooperusesvim/andre-fontenele.dev/content/resume.md

 ### Soft Skills
 #### Learning
 One of my greatest skills is the ability to learn deeply at a fast pace.
 When I encounter a new API, for example, one of the first things I naturally do is wonder how it's implemented under the hood.
 I enjoy the opportunity to, whenever I can, build tools from scratch rather than just importing them.
-I don't always do these re-implementations, but having experience doing these re-implmentations keeps me aware, whenever I am using a new library or tool, of how it is most likely to work, which saves significant time when learning new things.
+I don't always do these re-implementations, but having experience doing these re-implementations keeps me aware, whenever I am using a new library or tool, of how it is most likely to work, which saves significant time when learning new things.

 #### Presenting
 I learned public speaking in High-school, where I took classes from a local pastor and competed in the National Christian Forensics and Communications Association (NCFCA).
 I competed in the NCFCA in Speech for ~2-3 years and Lincoln-Douglas debate for 1 year.